btraven00/clustering_example/envs/README.md

 - `clustbench_apptainer_optimized.def`
 - `clustbench_apptainer_vanillapy.def`
 - `fcps.def`
-- `rmarkdown.def`

 ### How to build

 - `make prepare_apptainer_env` from the root folder.

-## Aptainer semi-reproducible and remote
+## Aptainer semi-reproducible with registry pull

-TODO: push to the registry (how?)

-No need to prepare/build anything; let `ob run benchmark -b Clustering_oras.yml --local` do it using pre-built images from https://gitlab.renkulab.io/izaskun.mallona/clustering_example/container_registry.
+No need to prepare/build anything; let `ob run benchmark -b Clustering_oras.yml --local` do it using pre-built images from https://quay.io/omnibenchmark registry.

 ## envmodules - reproducible builds with easybuild